 - For the provider, e-learning is cost-effective.
 Each time the course is accessed, your return on investment improves because you are dividing the fixed production costs by the number of uses.

-- For the industry, e-learning means better trained staff creates better work, which in return has a positive effect on the industry as a whole and the economy in general.
+- For the industry, e-learning means better trained staff, which means better work, which in return has a positive effect on the industry as a whole and the economy in general.

 Weighing up the advantages and disadvantages, it is clear that e-learning should be put at the heart of professional development in this day and age.
 Young professionals must adapt to the future, not the past, and it starts by creating a learning environment that is relevant to them today.